1Password Review: Quick Expert Summary

 1Password doesn’t show a change in status while Travel Mode is enabled, which is great as it prevents the authorities from even realizing that you’ve hidden vaults.
 And 1Password’s business plan, Teams, allows the admin user to control Travel Mode on employees’ accounts — perfect for business owners who don’t want sensitive work-related documents or passwords to be accessed by authorities.

 No other password manager includes a feature like Travel Mode.
-So it’s definitely worth considering 1Password if you want to keep your data private while traveling.
+While RoboForm offers folders and subfolders for organizing data, it isn’t quite the same as having a dedicated mode for hiding sensitive information while traveling.
+So it’s definitely worth considering 1Password if you want to keep your data private while abroad.

 I was surprised that the extension doesn’t have a one-click sign-in option.
 Other password managers (like LastPass) have this option — meaning if I’d go to the Facebook login page, this feature would automatically fill in my login details so I’d only need to click the “Log In” button.